-- а The licence applicant/holder and product manufacturer must have effective waste management policies and procedures and/or a waste management programme covering manufacturing operations.
-These policies should include: - use recycled materials in the insulant production, where practicable, - recycle waste materials from the production process. - Where an insulant product contains recycled materials, the percentage of recycled materials in the product shall be stated on the packaging.
-This should include the minimum recycled content. - Licence holders and product manufacturers must report annually to the Trust on waste management, С including: - quantities and types of waste recovered for reuse internally and externally; - quantities and types of waste recycled internally and externally; - quantities and types of waste disposed of to landfill; - quantities and types of waste burned internally for energy recovery; - waste generation related to production; and - initiatives taken to reduce waste generation and improve recovery/recycling of waste. - initiatives or requirements for suppliers or contract manufacturers. - d Licence holders must have continuous improvement objectives and targets relating to the reduction of waste generation, and the increase of reuse and recycling rates over time.
+- a The licence applicant/holder and product manufacturer must have effective waste management policies and procedures and/or a waste management programme covering manufacturing operations.
+These policies should include: - use recycled materials in the insulant production, where practicable, - recycle waste materials from the production process. - b Where an insulant product contains recycled materials, the percentage of recycled materials in the product shall be stated on the packaging.
+This should include the minimum recycled content. - c Licence holders and product manufacturers must report annually to the Trust on waste management, including: - quantities and types of waste recovered for reuse internally and externally; - quantities and types of waste recycled internally and externally; - quantities and types of waste disposed of to landfill; - quantities and types of waste burned internally for energy recovery; - waste generation related to production; and - initiatives taken to reduce waste generation and improve recovery/recycling of waste. - initiatives or requirements for suppliers or contract manufacturers. - d Licence holders must have continuous improvement objectives and targets relating to the reduction of waste generation, and the increase of reuse and recycling rates over time, year on year (when averaged over five years).
 Any divergence from objectives or targets should be explained in the annual report